Winter in the Rocky Mountains

 - Elevation Gain: 1075 feet

 You will start through a ponderosa forest, blanketed in crisp, white snow, giving a sense of peace and tranquility to those who travel through it.
-In route to Deer Mountain, you will get remarkable views of the Mummy Range and Little Horseshoe Park.
+En route to Deer Mountain, you will get remarkable views of the Mummy Range and Little Horseshoe Park.
 Keep your eye out for elk and deer throughout the first mile of open meadow.
-The trail then becomes strenuous and contains a series of switchbacks—be careful of these switchbacks in icy conditions, and make sure you are wearing traction devices.
-At 3 miles, you will reach the summit of Deer Mountain and receive incredible and panoramic views of Estes Park, Moraine Park, Longs Peak and Hallett Peak.
+The trail then becomes strenuous and contains a series of switchbacks—be careful of these switchbacks during icy conditions and make sure to wear traction devices.
+At 3 miles, you will reach the summit of Deer Mountain and receive incredible panoramic views of Estes Park, Moraine Park, Longs Peak, and Hallett Peak.
 This is a great place to take a break, eat a snack (and remember to drink water, even if you’re not sweating), and take in this remarkable winter wonderland.
 When ready, head down the mountain the same way you came up.

 weather in winter

 Winter is characterized by cold and wet conditions.
 Arctic conditions occur at elevations above 10,000 feet; sudden blizzards, deep snowpacks, and high winds are prevalent.
 Lower elevations on the east side of the park seldom see deep snow, but usually experience high winds and moderate snowfall.
 On the west side of the park, there is less wind and more snow.

 Always be prepared for a dramatic change in weather; winter storms can roll in unannounced, and you don’t want to be stuck in cold, windy, or snowy conditions without appropriate gear.
 It is important to pack warm, waterproof layers, extra socks, and even a change of clothes.

 Below are the average temperatures and days of precipitation for Estes Park, on the east side of the park, and Grand Lake, on the west side of the park: